A Low Carb Food Shopping List

 I would also like to add that peanuts, as with other allowed nuts, are very easy to nibble on and before you know it, you have consumed a whole lot of calories in no time at all.
 Try to be aware of your nut intake so you don’t overdo it.
 Many people will attest to the fact that it can often be an excess intake of nuts that can lead to them putting on weight or to stall with their weight loss when low carbing it.

-I have quite a few recipes that I recommend you try for some replacement condiments and sauces such as Salsa, Mayonnaise and my favourite Tomato based Pasta Sauce Recipe, which are all very easy recipes to make.
+I have quite a few recipes that I recommend you try for some replacement condiments and sauces such as Salsa Picante, Mayonnaise and my favorite Marinara Sauce, a tomato based pasta sauce recipe, which are all very easy recipes to make.
 Life won’t be that much harder for you if you make some of these yourself as the recipes are very simple.
 In fact, the taste is so much better than any manufactured products you could buy that you won’t want to buy them….ever again.
-If they aren’t up on my website yet, they will be soon so keep an eye out for recipe posts.
-You may need to bear with me while I work to transfer and upload all of my existing content onto this site